TheCommieAxolotl/Bump-Hash-Action/README.md

 # Bump-Hash-Action
-Please don't actuallly use this
+Please don't actually use this